What is Product Design?

 - Product roadmap apps (e.g., ProductPlan)

 Product design is a far broader, far more strategically central role than most people realize.
 It is not simply the process of making a product look better.
-As Eric Eriksson argues, “product design is the whole process.”
-And that includes problem validation, as well as crafting, designing, testing, and shipping the solution.
+As Eric Eriksson writes, “product design is the whole process.”
+You evaluate problem validation, as well as crafting, designing, testing, and shipping the solution.